MicrosoftDocs/PowerShell-Docs/scripting/Topic/How-to-Write-and-Run-Scripts-in-the-Windows-PowerShell-ISE.md

 -   [How to save a script](#bkmk_3)

 ## <a name="bkmk_1"></a>How to create and run scripts
-You can open and edit [!INCLUDE[wps_1](../Token/wps_1_md.md)] files in the Script Pane.
-Specific file types of interest in [!INCLUDE[wps_1](../Token/wps_1_md.md)] are script files (.ps1), script data files (.psd1), and script module files (.psm1).
+You can open and edit Windows PowerShellÂ® files in the Script Pane.
+Specific file types of interest in Windows PowerShellÂ® are script files (.ps1), script data files (.psd1), and script module files (.psm1).
 These file types are syntax colored in the Script Pane editor.
 Other common file types you may open in the Script Pane are configuration files (.ps1xml), XML files, and text files.

 > [!NOTE]
-> The [!INCLUDE[wps_2](../Token/wps_2_md.md)] execution policy determines whether you can run scripts and load Windows PowerShell profiles and configuration files.
+> The Windows PowerShell execution policy determines whether you can run scripts and load Windows PowerShell profiles and configuration files.
 The default execution policy, Restricted, prevents all scripts from running, and prevents loading profiles.
 To change the execution policy to allow profiles to load and be used, see [Set-ExecutionPolicy[PSITPro5_Security]](https://technet.microsoft.com/en-us/library/5690a0e1-495b-4e63-8280-65ead7bf01ab) and [about_Signing [v4]](https://technet.microsoft.com/en-us/library/fcbdd3b9-0b9f-4734-b5c7-e0dcc304fa1d).

 ### To create a new script file
 On the toolbar, click **New** , or on the **File** menu, click **New**.
 The created file appears in a new file tab under the current PowerShell tab.
 Remember that the PowerShell tabs are only visible when there are more than one.
 By default a file of type script (.ps1) is created, but it can be saved with a new name and extension.
 Multiple script files can be created in the same PowerShell tab.